-• Integrated fares and ticketing and the extension of the real time public information system.

-- Completion of the Manukau rail station and bus interchange - Improvements to frequency and reliability of trains on the core urban network - Bus service improvements on the Isthmus, Waitakere, North West Rodney, Manukau and Papakura including better connections to rail stations. - Hobsonville ferry terminal in conjunction with new housing development. - Birkenhead ferry terminal installation of hydraulic ramp.
+- Integrated fares and ticketing and the extension of the real time public information system. - Completion of the Manukau rail station and bus interchange - Improvements to frequency and reliability of trains on the core urban network - Bus service improvements on the Isthmus, Waitakere, North West Rodney, Manukau and Papakura including better connections to rail stations. - Otahuhu transit station - Hobsonville ferry terminal in conjunction with new housing development. - Half Moon Bay ferry terminal upgrade - Birkenhead ferry terminal installation of hydraulic ramp.